vineetsharma1503/melanoma-detection-assignment/README.md

 - The model is having a accuracy of 95% on train data and 82% on validation data set.
 - We used 50 epochs to train data with batch size 32.
 However the optimum results were reached in about 15 epochs and we could have used an early stopping.
 - Loss function used is SparseCategoricalCrossentropy, Optimizer is adam and accuracy was used as metric
+- seborrheic keratosis class has the least number of samples
+- melanoma, pigmented benign keratosis and basal cell carcinoma classes dominate the data in terms proportionate number of samples

 ![index](https://user-images.githubusercontent.com/102841813/190917278-228ea95d-ef92-4122-bb2a-98b7950d0eaf.png)

 ## Technologies Used
 - Python - version 3.0
 - Jupyter Lab - version 3.2.1
+- Keras API and Tenserflow
+- Matplotlib for visualization